WaylanSands/NewsFeed/README.md

 7. Extensions and utilities: The PR introduces extensions for Date and UIColor types.
 These extensions allow for converting a hex value to a UIColor and formatting a Date as a user-friendly "time since now" string.

 Overall, this PR adds a fully functional news articles app that adheres to the given requirements.
 The app is built using a clean architecture, utilizes popular third-party libraries for image handling, and includes thorough unit testing.
 The use of MVVM and Coordinator patterns ensures separation of concerns and improves code organization.

+*Note this app does not support dark-mode or horizontal orientation*